hellcodes/madelab-cnu/content/authors/Yongbong/_index.md

     url: 'https://portal.cnu.ac.kr/p/postgradStud/'

 # Short bio (displayed in user profile at end of posts)
-bio: Youngbong Kim is currently a Master of Science Student at Chungnam National University under the supervision of Professor Lee Jong-ryul.
+bio: Yongbong Kim is currently a Master of Science Student at Chungnam National University under the supervision of Professor Lee Jong-ryul.

 interests:
   - Speech Recognition using the novel Universal Phoneme Symbols and Deep Neural Networks